hardcamls/zprize/ntt-top-level.md

 to a single core.
 However, each core can only accept 1 coefficient per cycle.

 The transposer will read 8 coefficients per cycle and hold them.
-Once enough rows are read, it will output a column of 8 coefficients per cycle which can be loaded into a set of INTT input RAMs.
+Once enough rows are read, it will output a column of 8 coefficients per cycle which can be loaded into a set of NTT input RAMs.

 # Vitis kernels